-This chapter is organized as follows.
+This Chapter is organized as follows.

-Section "The Hot ISM of Star-Forming Galaxies" is dedicated to star-forming galaxies and illustrates the connection between the hot ISM and the mass and energy deposited by core-collapse SNe.
+Section 2 is dedicated to star-forming galaxies, and illustrates the connection between the hot ISM and the mass and energy deposited by core-collapse SNe.
 We describe the consequences of feedback from starburst-driven winds and their crucial role in the chemical enrichment of galaxy halos and intergalactic medium.

-Section "Observational Properties of the Hot ISM in Early-Type Galaxies" deals with the main properties of the hot ISM that can be derived from the X-ray observations of early-type galaxies.
+Section 3 deals with the main properties of the hot ISM that can be derived from the X-ray observations of early-type galaxies.
 We discuss how the scaling relations between the various physical quantities and their spatial distributions compare with the predictions of theoretical models.

-Section "Origin and Evolution of the Hot ISM in Early-Type Galaxies" examines the origin of the hot gas in early-type galaxies, its heating sources, dynamical status, and relationship with the galactic properties.
+Section 4 examines the origin of the hot gas in early-type galaxies, its heating sources, dynamical status, and relationship with the galactic properties.
 We outline a global picture of the hot gas origin and evolution in these galaxies, which takes into account the constraints from X-ray observations.

-Section "Future Prospects" briefly summarizes the future prospects of this research field.
+Section 5 briefly summarizes the future prospects of this research field.

-The Hot ISM of Star-Forming Galaxies
+2 The Hot ISM of Star-Forming Galaxies

 The birth, evolution, and death of stars constitute a key process in the lifetime of a galaxy, which eventually returns energy-in the form of radiation and winds-and metals to the ISM.
-The basic requirements for star formation are the availability of an ample reservoir of cold, dense gas and the existence of internal and/or external agents to prompt its gravitational collapse.
+The basic requirements for star formation are the availability of an ample reservoir of cold, dense gas, and the existence of internal and/or external agents to prompt its gravitational collapse.
 Both conditions are usually met in late-type (spiral), dwarf/irregular, and interacting galaxies.
-The impact of star formation on the host environment is mostly dramatic during the so-called "starburst" phases.

-In a starburst galaxy (after Weedman et al., 1981), star formation is currently much more intense than in the past, as revealed by the fact that the ratio between stellar mass (M{\star}) and star formation rate (SFR) is significantly smaller than the Hubble time (note that the most commonly used quantity is actually the reciprocal ratio SFR/ M{\star} , which is named "specific star formation rate", sSFR).
-In turn, this implies that the ongoing star formation episode must be short-lived (hence the notion of a burst), as it cannot be sustained over a long period without consuming the gas supply of the whole galaxy.
+The impact of star formation on the host environment is mostly dramatic during the so-called 'starburst' phases.
+In a starburst galaxy (after Weedman et al. 1981), star formation is currently much more intense than in the past, as revealed by the fact that the ratio between stellar mass (M{\star}) and star formation rate (SFR) is significantly smaller than the Hubble time.1 In turn, this implies that the ongoing star formation episode must be short-lived (hence the notion of a burst), as it cannot be sustained over a long period without consuming the gas supply of the whole galaxy.

-Our own galaxy, the Milky Way, has a SFR of $\approx 2 M{\odot} \text{ yr}^{-1}$ (see Chomiuk and Povich, 2011 and references therein), and the total atomic plus molecular gas mass in the disk plane within a galactocentric radius of 13.5 kpc is $M{\text{GAS}} \simeq 6.6 \times 10^9 M{\odot}$ (Kennicutt and Evans, 2012).
-Consequently, the gas depletion timescale (t{dep} = $M{\text{GAS}}/\text{SFR}$) is of the order of a few Gyr, qualifying the Milky Way as a "normal" star-forming galaxy.
-By contrast, the star formation efficiency (= $1/t{dep}$) of our largest companion in the Local Group, the Andromeda Galaxy (M 31), is remarkably lower (SFR ~ 0.3 M{\odot} yr-1; Tabatabaei and Berkhuijsen, 2010), more similar to the quiescent, early-type galaxies (ETGs) that are discussed in the second part of this chapter.
-The presence of X-ray bubbles in the halo of the Milky Way (Predehl et al., 2020) proves beyond doubt that even in normal galaxies the hot ISM keeps a record of any past activity.
-Hence, without loss of generality, in this section, we will focus on galaxies that are now actively star forming, i.e., those in which star formation has been significantly enhanced by some recent form of instability or perturbation.
+Our own Galaxy, the Milky Way, has a SFR of $\approx 2 M{\odot} \text{ yr}^{-1}$ (see Chomiuk & Povich 2011, and references therein), and the total atomic plus molecular gas mass in the disk plane within a Galactocentric radius of 13.5 kpc is $M{\text{GAS}} \simeq 6.6 \times 10^9 M{\odot}$ (Kennicutt & Evans 2012).
+Consequently, the gas depletion timescale ($t{dep} = M{GAS}/SFR$) is of the order of a few Gyr, qualifying the Milky Way as a 'normal' star-forming galaxy.
+By contrast, the star formation efficiency (= $1/t{dep}$) of our largest companion in the Local Group, the Andromeda Galaxy (M 31), is remarkably lower (SFR ~ 0.3 M{\odot}) yr^{-1} ; Tabatabaei & Berkhuijsen 2010), more similar to the quiescent, early-type galaxies (ETGs) that are discussed in the second part of this Chapter.
+The presence of X-ray bubbles in the halo of the Milky Way (Predehl et al. 2020) proves beyond doubt that even in normal galaxies the hot ISM keeps a record of any past activity.
+Hence, without loss of generality, in this Section we will focus on galaxies that are now actively star-forming, i.e., those in which star formation has been significantly enhanced by some recent form of instability or perturbation.
 These objects typically emit most of their luminosity in the infrared, as the light of newly formed stars is almost entirely reprocessed by dust.

-Shock Heating and Diffuse X-Ray Emission
+2.1 Shock-Heating and Diffuse X-ray Emission